wmhall/psyc-7v08/peer-evaluation-guidelines.md

     * 1 = needs more
     * 2 = great

-* These points will be totaled over all assignments to form your peer review mark.

 * Hallmarks of the “not constructive/mean” feedback:
     * Your review is mean
     * There is no evidence that you tried to engage with the person's code.